Country

 The Unbeatable Advantages of Using an eSIM for Germany

 • Instant Connectivity on Arrival: You can buy and set up your eSIM from the comfort of your home before you even leave for the airport.
-When your plane lands in Germany, you just switch on the eSIM data line, and you're instantly connected.
+When your plane lands in Germany, you just switch on the eSIM data line, and you are instantly connected.
 No queues, no searching for a store, no stress.

 • Keep Your Home Number Active: An eSIM works alongside your primary physical SIM card.
 This means you can use the eSIM for affordable mobile data in Germany while still being able to receive calls and text messages (like bank verification codes) on your regular number.

 • Total Flexibility and Control: Need more data?
 You can top up your plan instantly through an app or website.
 Running out is never a problem.
-You can choose from dozens of plans to find the exact amount of data you need for your trip length, whether it's a short city break in Berlin or a month-long tour of the country.
+You can choose from dozens of plans to find the exact amount of data you need for your trip length, whether it is a short city break in Berlin or a month-long tour of the country.

-2. Scan & Install: Go to your phone's cellular settings, tap 'Add eSIM' or 'Add Cellular Plan', and scan the QR code.
+2. Scan & Install: Before you depart, or when you have a stable Wi-Fi connection, go to your phone's cellular settings.
+On an iPhone, navigate to Settings > Cellular > Add eSIM.
+On Android, it is typically Settings > Network & Internet > SIMs > Add eSIM.
+Then, select "Use QR code" and scan the QR code from your Cellesim email.
 Your phone will download and install the plan in under a minute.
 Our interactive setup guide can walk you through the process for any device.
+Remember to label your eSIM for easy identification, perhaps "Germany Travel."

 Comparing Your Options: eSIM vs. Physical SIM vs. International Roaming